Advertiser disclosure

 State financial aid

 Although DACA students cannot qualify for federal financial aid, in some cases they can qualify for financial aid from the state where they attend school.
-At least 7 states currently allow undocumented students to receive state financial aid, according to a June 2021 report by NCSL.
-These include California, Colorado, Minnesota, New Mexico, Oregon, Texas and Washington.
+At least 15 states currently allow undocumented students to receive state financial aid.
+These include California, Colorado, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Virginia, Washington and the District of Columbia.
 This interactive map breaks down each state’s position on state financial aid access and in-state tuition opportunities (which we’ll cover next) for undocumented students.

 In-state tuition